• Skip to primary navigation

 Jump to Recipe

-In the pressure cooker, it takes no effort yet yields a tender, moist chicken as well as sweet, creamy rice porridge, Korean porridge (juk).
-If you like chicken and juk, you’ll love this recipe!
+Tender, moist chicken with creamy rice porridge (juk) in the Instant Pot!
+If you like chicken and juk, you’ll love this recipe.

 DSC 1908 e1505100210251 - Nurungji Baeksuk (Boiled Chicken with Rice)

 This pressure cooker chicken has become one of my favorite ways to cook and enjoy chicken!
-It takes no effort yet yields a tender, moist chicken as well as sweet, creamy rice porridge.
+It takes no effort yet yields a tender, moist chicken along with sweet, creamy rice porridge.
 If you like chicken and Korean porridge (juk, 죽), you’ll love this recipe!

 What is baeksuk?